ItsMundo/SQL_Projects/Danny Mas-8WeekSQLChallenge/Danny's Diner -Week 1/README.md

 WHERE
 	RNK = 1;
 ```

+Similar to the query from the previous question, the only difference was changing the Where clause to limit the order dates BEFORE the join date instead of AFTER.

 ![image](https://github.com/ItsMundo/SQL_Projects/blob/main/Danny%20Mas-8WeekSQLChallenge/Danny's%20Diner%20-Week%201/Images/Q7.JPG)

 8. What is the total items and amount spent for each member before they became a member?